jeqo/jeqo.github.io-src/content/notes/2024-03-27-kafka-summit-london-2024/index.md

 ![State machines](restate-3.jpg)
 ![As broker](restate-4.jpg)

-## Flink SQL by Robin Moffat from Decodable
+## Flink SQL by Robin Moffatt from Decodable

 [Robin](https://twitter.com/rmoff/)'s session was perfect for people (like me) who are getting started with Apache Flink, specifically Flink SQL.